dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/installprovisiontool.rst

     ansible-playbook discovery_provision.yml

-.. note:: If the ``input/software_config.json`` has AMD ROCm and NVIDIA CUDA drivers mentioned, provisioning the cluster will also install the AMD and NVIDIA accelerator drivers.
+.. note:: If the ``input/software_config.json`` has AMD ROCm and NVIDIA CUDA drivers mentioned, the AMD and NVIDIA accelerator drivers are installed on the nodes post provisioning.

 ``discovery_provision.yml`` runs in three stages that can be called individually: